skienzmatishun/rippreport/content/p/no-qualifications/index.md

 ---
-title: "NO QUALIFICATIONS"
+title: NO QUALIFICATIONS
 date: 2021-05-28
-thumbnail: "img/no-qualifications.jpg"
+thumbnail: img/no-qualifications.jpg
 categories:
 - citycouncil
 tags:
 - airport
 - bay-bridge
 - burrell
 - city-council
 - fairhope-airport
 - fairhope-pier
 - fairhope-single-tax
 - fairhope-waterfront
 - golf-course
 - hawthorn-glen
 - jack-burrell
 - k1-center
 - kant
 - mayor-sullivan
 - sullivan
 - tolls
 - triangle-lawsuit
 - utilities-director
 - waterfront-project
 - wilson
 authors:
 - admin
+alttags: "Dog wearing glasses in a lab setting, playfully illustrating lack of experience in Fairhope utility leadership"
 ---
 Only in Fairhope can someone with a high school education become the utility director with absolutely no experience at the job.
 Mayor Sullivan gets a $25,000 utility salary as well as her second check as Mayor.

 No other job classification among Fairhope employees exists where “No Experience” is needed.